 Employers should have a social media policy in place that outlines the expectations of online usage and the consequences for breach.
 It should cover both workplace and out of hours responsibilities.

 Moreover, employers should make sure that they have sufficient evidence of their employees’ social media misconduct before firing them, ensuring that the comments are actually offensive, and cannot be described as ‘opinions’ under the FW Act.

 Finally, employees should conduct a fair and vigilant investigation and give the employee a chance to respond.

 Employees should be aware of their employer’s social media policy and refrain from using social media in the workplace.
 Remember, your Facebook profile is a public forum; watch what you say online or it could just cost you your job!

-Contact Clark McNamara Lawyers today to discuss how you can protect yourself in the workplace.
+Contact CML Lawyers today to discuss how you can protect yourself in the workplace.